Rigner/discord-rpc-java/README.md

 ## Notes

 This project is using Java 8.
-It can easily converted to older languages, but staying on an updated version of Java is still better.
+It can be easily converted to older languages, but staying on an updated version of Java is still better.

 If i receive too many requests, i can change it to use Java 7 or lower.